 Many HIEs understand and support the exchange of patient data from HIE to HIE through the PCDH Program as permitted by state and federal laws.

-The following HIEs are currently participating The Patient Centered Data Home Program:
+The following HIEs are currently participating or planning to participate in The Patient Centered Data Home Program:

 East Tennessee Health Information Network (etHIN)